All the Way Through Evening: Reception

 All The Way Through Evening received numerous positive reviews and four-star ratings upon its Australian theatrical release.

 Phillipa Hawker of The Age newspaper described the film as: "A graceful story of music and memory", rating the film four stars.

 Don Groves of SBS marveled at Spong's ability to single-handedly bring the story to cinema: "Multi-tasking as director, producer, cinematographer and editor, Spong has crafted a handsome-looking production despite working on a frugal budget.
 It’s an impressive effort" and also gave the film four stars.

-Richard Watts of Artshub also gave the film four stars and named it amongst his most favorite films of the year, describing it as: "an important film, and a beautiful one.".
-Australian magazine FilmInk surmised the film as "an incredibly affecting and important piece of cinema".
+Richard Watts of Artshub also gave the film four stars and named it amongst his most favorite films of the year, describing it as: "an important film, and a beautiful one."

+Australian magazine FilmInk called the film as "an incredibly affecting and important piece of cinema".

 All The Way Through Evening was nominated for the Australian Film Critic's Association Award for Best Documentary of 2012 but ultimately lost to Searching for Sugar Man.